 The R&D tax incentives regimes have been designed to incentivise companies incurring costs undertaking scientifically or technologically challenging projects.
 It is called “R&D” but the sort of projects which can qualify are much broader.

 R&D tax credits are a specific subset of the suite of R&D tax incentives available for businesses.
 However, these are commonly and collectively referred to as R&D tax credits.
 To avoid confusion, we will provide everything you need to know about R&D tax incentives but using the R&D tax credits terminology.
 There will be more on the differences later.

 HOW DO I QUALIFY FOR R&D TAX CREDITS?

-There are two halves to R&D tax credit claims TECHNICAL and FINANCIAL, let’s take a look at the Technical first:
+There are two halves to R&D tax credit claims; technical and financial.

 To qualify for R&D tax credits a company needs to be undertaking technical activities that meet a special definition of R&D for tax purposes.
 The good news is that R&D for tax purposes is far wider than companies often initially expect.
 For a project to qualify for R&D tax credits it must meet the following two criteria: